mozerpol/NotesFromLearning/README.md

     - Overflow - indicates the result of an arithmetic operation has exceeded the numeric range of Y.
     - Parity - indicates whether an even or odd number of bits in Y are logic one.

+[Here](https://github.com/mozerpol/Microprocessor-Design/tree/main/code/alu) you can find code in verilog for simple ALU.